Breonna Taylor protesters sat on the Kentucky attorney general’s lawn. Police charged 87 with felonies.

 The American Civil Liberties Union of Kentucky denounced the felony charges filed against the protesters, calling them “overblown, outrageous and inappropriate.”

-The 87 people arrested Tuesday included the Minneapolis NAACP president Leslie Redmond, activist Linda Sarsour and “The Real Housewives of Atlanta” co-star Porsha Williams.
+The 87 people arrested Tuesday included Minneapolis NAACP President Leslie Redmond, activist Linda Sarsour and “The Real Housewives of Atlanta” co-star Porsha Williams.

 The demonstrators on Cameron’s lawn, led by Until Freedom, the grass-roots group founded by Sarsour, belted protest refrains from their seats as neighbors peeked out of their windows.